xidemo/demo/README.md

 Or run individual test suite by appending the suite flag such as 'api' or 'functional'.
 Details can be seen by using '--steps' or '--debug'

+Or https://youtu.be/_UnbUY-I1FI for people on the go :)